ipatch/dotfiles/README.md

     - is ther some setting where the sensitivity can be set, so scroll begins with one click of the mouse wheel.
 - [ ] [vim] [nvim] when toggling the tagbar <kbd>leader+\\</kbd> move the cursor/focus to the tagbar buffer automatically.
 - [ ] [tmux] [fish] possible to restore scroll back history after closing tmux server and terminal _alacritty_
-- [ ] [neovim], 0.5.0, updating neovim to latest release
-    - breaks my custom cursor color
-    - ~~my <kbd>esc</kbd> binding when fzf terminal window is open does not work, boo 👻~~ appears to be working as intended now 🤔
 - [ ] [arch], implement a more elegant way to fix the `can't read temp` in the i3 status bar after reboots
 - [ ] [arch], set lshift+rshift to toggle caps-lock on/off
 - [ ] [fish], possible to detach current pane in a tmux window from shell history, or write commands run from certain directory to specific history file to keep commands ran in a specific directory quickly accessible, ie. useful when working with a node or ruby based project.
 - [ ] [vim] [nvim], set default filetype for JSON files to `jsonc`
 - [ ] [tmux] use vivaldi keybinding for switching between windows as opposed to using shift+arrow keys
 - [ ] [alacritty] [fish] [tmux] [karabiner] [hammerspoon] _double tap esc_, ie. esc², to run the keyboard shortcut of clearing the scree, ie. prefix (tmux), then control+l
-- [ ] [vim] [nvim] [coc] [eslint] gutter warn glyph appeares to be `>>` in the color red, would much prefer to keep warning color consistent with the color of the warning text, and same with error text, keep that the color red.
 - [ ] [macos] [afloat] [ke] [hammerspoon] double tap right shift, toggle keep window atop
-- [ ] [fish] followup on my reddit question about suggestions / completions when writing fish scripts
 - [ ] [vim] implement func to decrypt / encrypt GPG files
 - [ ] [phys] reapply liquid metal to local cpu and gpu, run geekbench test before after, and exp with copper shims for gpu + cpu
 - [ ] [macos] [homebrew] howto search for homebrew taps